 Unless you want to become an Oracle developer, this specific type of knowledge is of no use outside the company.
 As a less experience developer, it benefits you and augments your knowledge, but after a while you are just wasting time.

 We have a huge volume of information available to us and can be overwhelming.
 Without a strategy, researching and learning can be time consuming and frustrating.
 It is hard to pick the best sources of information.

 We have blog posts, feeds, tutorials and every little piece of information we find over the internet contain the most updated information we can get.
 Very useful to keep us updated on latest technologies and trends.
 The information volume is massive and volatile.
 The time window to consume it is small.
 Provides a fast and cheap way to learn the basis.

 Word of mouth is another useful source of information.
 It can be from work colleagues, meetups, conferences, … This kind of information is more deep, as people give their insights, based on experience.
 It can save weeks of erratic research and experiment.
 The communication channel is very rich, as questions can be asked or even have a conversation.
 Nonetheless, it is second hand knowledge, as people present their own interpretation.
 It is limited in time and amount of information.
 Contents presented on conferences have relevance and speakers expertise on the subject.

-(Good) books provide stable, relevant, accurate, complete information and deep theoretical knowledge from great minds and distilled years of experience, you can’t find anywhere else.
-The good books are easy to spot: everyone says they read them.
+(Good) books provide stable, relevant, accurate, complete information and deep theoretical knowledge from great minds and distilled years of experience, that you can’t find anywhere else.
+The good books are easy to spot: everyone says they have read it.
 Those ones provide directions to other great books and authors.
-With time certain books emerge from references.
+With time, you notice certain books are always referenced.
 Those are a must read.
-If I randomly pick one of my books, chances are “The Mythical Man-Month” and “Design Patterns” are referenced.
-Don’t just say you read them, read them.
+If I randomly pick one of my books, chances are “The Mythical Man-Month” or “Design Patterns” are referenced.
+Don’t just say you read them, actually read them.